rakusan2/FRC-NT-Client/README.md

         // Name of the Parameter
         name,
         // Default value for the parameter
-        default,
+        default
+    }[],
     // The format of the results
-        result:{
+    results:{
         // The Id of the type of the result typeId,
         // The name of the Type of the result typeName,
         // The name of the result
         name
-        }[]
     }[]
 }
 ```